|

 ||||||||||||||||||||

 Requirements Profile: Identify any specific experience or requirements, such as a licensure, registration, or certification, which may be necessary to perform the functions of the position.
 Position-specific requirements should be consistent with a Special Requirement or other criteria identified in the classification specification covering this position.
-Example: Experience using Java; Professional Engineer License Experience: Experience with online communications, meetings, creating newsletters, surveys and training materials Licenses, registrations, or certifications: 1.
+Example: Experience using Java; Professional Engineer License Experience: • Experience in public health program planning, implementation, evaluation, communications, coalition building, and partnership development.
+Licenses, registrations, or certifications: 1.
 N/A 2.
 N/A 3.
 N/A 4.
 N/A 5.
 N/A 6.
 N/A |

 ||||||||||||||||||||